TritonDataCenter/rfd/rfd/0067/README.md

   instances to other headnodes;
 - can maintain service availability with the loss of any single node, other than the primary headnode;
-    TODO: modify this one if we don't have a "primary" headnode concept; which might allow an operator to put some of the core single-inst zones on server other than headnode0.
+  (TODO: modify this one if we don't have a "primary" headnode concept; which might allow an operator to put some of the core single-inst zones on server other than headnode0.)
 - can be quickly (say within 1h) recovered on a secondary headnode with the loss of the primary headnode;
-- can boot CNs while the primary headnode is down; and
+- can boot CNs while the primary headnode is down;
-    Q: CN booting DHCP request: Does that broadcast?
-Or does it need the dhcpd zone IP?
+  (Q: CN booting DHCP request: Does that broadcast?
+Or does it need the dhcpd zone IP?)
 - the customer data path (i.e. fabric overlay networking) is working while the primary headnode is down.
-    Q: Is the data path broken with the headnode down?
+  (Q: Is the data path broken with the headnode down?
 I.e. Can portolan still work with the primary headnode down?
 TODO: Decide if this is a goal.
-I hope it can be.
+I hope it can be.)
-- Q: what about CNS services? ... at least in a production configuration where there are DNS servers (details?) slaving off the internal CNS zone.
+- (Q: what about CNS services? ... at least in a production configuration where there are DNS servers (details?) slaving off the internal CNS zone.
 Does a short TTL kill DNS while the primary is down?
-The issue here is that DNS could be considered data-path now.
+The issue here is that DNS could be considered data-path now.)
-- Q: what about CMON services while headnode is down?
+- (Q: what about CMON services while headnode is down?)

 Non-goals: